trussworks/Engineering-Playbook/developing/vcs/git-repos.md

 discourages its use.
 Instead, a third-party utility called [git-filter-repo](https://github.com/newren/git-filter-repo) is recommended.

+First, create a new repo using the GitHub UI as you would normally.

-In your terminal clone a copy of the original repo into a new folder:
+In your terminal, clone a copy of the original repo into a new folder:

 ```sh
 git clone git@github.com:OWNER/REPONAME.git NEWREPO && cd NEWREPO